talynfan/design-portfolio/my-principles.md

 ## Organization

+This is a principle that is highly stressed in my life as a programmer.
+Your code has to contain comments so that another programmer, or your future self, can easily parse through your algorithms to replicate or improve them.
+"Version Control" is important for large projects (especially collaborative ones) so that, even when you implement major changes to a program, you can still recover and analyze prior versions.

-I keep organized in my design process and take good notes of all iterations, from start to finish.
-In a team, I am typically the person to "take minutes" of what is accomplished each meeting or day.
+Documentation of the design process is somewhat like version control. **I keep organized in my design process and take good notes of all iterations, from start to finish.** When working in a design team, I am typically the person to "take minutes" of what is accomplished each meeting or day.

-Include log of daily activities for figma,
+When I was working with a team on the Fox Theater mobile site redesign project, I made just these kinds of notes.

 <img src="pics/fox process document.png" alt="Design log for Fox Theater website redesign" width="600"/>

-in progress photos of sonus,
+I ensured that photos were taken of each Sonus mask iteration as we experimented with different ways of attaching the mask to the face, or attaching those attachments to the mask.
+This was important to mark our progress, especially because the creation of a new prototype sometimes required the mutilation of a prior iteration to salvage materials.

 <img src="pics/sonus draft 1.jpg" alt="First draft of sonus mask" width="600"/>

-really organized spreadsheet for Argyle
+Aside from documentation, I also prioritized organization in the design process itself.
+Argyle the chatbot had a very long conversational flow, so it was important to keep all of the questions and answers in the proper order.
+To maintain order, and also make my intended conversation flow more intuitive to my teammates who would implement the bot, I created a robust spreadsheet system with consistent "tags" for each question category.

 <img src="pics/argyle categories.png" alt="Categories for the Argyle chatbot" width="600"/>

+**Even though cutting corners may save time in the short term, staying organized in the design process ultimately improves teamwork and workflow.**

 ## Low-fidelity prototyping